sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - configuration-settings/1200 - draft-fingerprint.md

 **Parameters**

 A fingerprint consists of an array of tests, where each test is a string, a Match object, or array of Match objects.
 For more information, see [Match object](doc:match).

-Behind the scenes, Sensible automatically expands this syntax to the portfolio fingerprints' syntax using `"page":"any"`.
+ Behind the scenes, Sensible automatically expands this syntax to the syntax for portfolio fingerprints syntax using `"page":"any"`.

 **Examples**